Im-Rises/particle-simulator-react-p5-website/README.md

 The project is set up to run the following actions:

-- pages-build-deployment : Builds the website and deploys it to GitHub Pages.
+[//]: # (- pages-build-deployment : Builds the website and deploys it to GitHub Pages.)

 - node.js.yml : Runs the tests for the Node.js project.
 - eslint.yml : Runs the ESLint linter on the project.
 - codeql.yml : Runs the CodeQL linter on the project.